changliu8888/mathhardness/README.md

 People are also making a new language called "LEAN" to write formal proofs. https://lean-lang.org/
-Math lean theoram provers https://matharena.ai/
+Math lean theoram provers https://matharena.ai/ it has a difficulty setting.

 It may be possible to "generate" good questions using LLM and in term using LLM to solve it to test the quality.